bessarabov/Bessarabv-Sleep/README.md

-# Perl module Bessarabv::Weight
+# Perl module Bessarabv::Sleep

-The source code for Perl module Bessarabv::Weight is avaliable on [GitHub][gh].
+The source code for Perl module Bessarabv::Sleep is avaliable on [GitHub][gh].

 The compiled and ready to use version of this module is avaliable on